Skip to main content

 Getting source mirroring details...

-Then CLI will as for the Elastic Network Interface resource id of the target satellite instance you want to mirror the traffic to.
+Then the CLI will ask for the Elastic Network Interface resource ID of the target Satellite instance you want to mirror the traffic to:

 ?
 What is the target Network Interface resource id? [eni-for-satellite-running-traffic-listener]